Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Semantic Logical Koopman Auto-encoder

 \subsection{Logic Semantic Koopman Model}

 In this phase, we assume that all plants, except plant $i$, follow predefined control rules.
-Plant $j$ (where $j \in \mathcal{I} \backslash i$) operates under control rule $\varphi_j$ and exhibits different dynamics from plant $i$.
-Using the encoder, decoder, and DSK model from plant $i$, plant $j$ derives an LSK model (represented by matrices $\mathbf{L}^{A}{\varphi_j}$ and $\mathbf{L}^{B}{\varphi_j}$), which captures the system dynamics under $\varphi_j$.
-The optimization problem for the LSK model is given as
+The plant $j$ (where $j \in \mathcal{I} \backslash i$) operates under the control rule $\varphi_j$ and exhibits different dynamics from the plant $i$.
+Using the encoder, decoder, and \gls{dsk} model from plant $i$, plant $j$ derives an \gls{lsk} model (represented by matrices $\mathbf{L}^{A}_{\varphi_j}$ and $\mathbf{L}^{B}_{\varphi_j}$), which captures the system dynamics under $\varphi_j$.
+The optimization problem for the \gls{lsk} model is given as follows.